Grace-Shao/CS2261-Light-in-Shadow/readme.md

 ## Cheat
 - Toggling L shoulder and R shoulder will reveal the entire bg (no need for flashlight anymore)
 - ^not shown in demo

+## Bugs
+- The background does wrap around on the left and right sides,
+- but hopefully this makes a trippy visual effect and the player will learn they cannot walk over